eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 * Always remember to think about the story your telling and how your graphic fits in.
 * Label your plots correctly, but don't clog the plot with text.
 Keep your labels short, and rotate them if needed to to be read.
 * If displaying all of your data looks cluttered, think about if you really need to show all of it, and if so if there's a better way to display it.
 * Watch out for color!
-We like pretty graphs, but only if we can stil read them.
+We like pretty graphs, but only if we can still read them.